Amazon EKS

 securityGroups: ["sg-0123456789"]

-If aws.securityGroups
+If the aws.securityGroups

 .